App Logo

 Who Can Be Appointed as an Agent

 A property owner can grant a PoA to any trustworthy individual, though it is most commonly given to immediate family members, friends, or a legal professional.
-However, it is crucial to choose an agent with care, as they will be granted significant control over your asset.
+However, it is crucial to choose an agent with extreme care, as they will be granted significant control over your asset during the selling property Dubai process.

-It is important to note a key restriction imposed by the Dubai Land Department (DLD): an individual employed by a real estate company cannot act as an Agent for buying or selling property.
+It is important to note a key restriction imposed by the Dubai Land Department (DLD): an individual employed by a real estate company cannot act as a Dubai property sale agent for buying or selling property via PoA.
 This regulation was introduced to prevent conflicts of interest and protect sellers from potential fraud or negligence, ensuring the Agent's focus remains solely on the Principal's best interests.

 The Process for Creating a Valid PoA

-To be legally recognised for a property sale in Dubai, a PoA must follow a strict validation process.
+To be legally recognised for a property sale in Dubai, a PoA must follow a strict validation process, especially for Dubai real estate PoA documents.

 • Drafting the Document: The PoA must be drafted in Arabic or be bilingual (English and Arabic).
 If written only in English, a certified legal translation into Arabic is required.
 In case of any discrepancies, the Arabic version will prevail.

-• Specificity is Key: For selling property, the PoA must be a Special PoA.
+• Specificity is Key: For selling property Dubai, the PoA must be a Special PoA.
 It needs to clearly state the specific property to be sold, including details like the unit number, building name, plot number, and community, exactly as they appear on the Title Deed.
+This precision is critical for a smooth sale and DLD approval.

 • Notarisation and Attestation: